albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 **Is inheritance evil?**

 No, inheritance is not evil and nor an anti-pattern.
 Inheritance is an important part of OOP and has its place.
 With that said, and like many other things, inheritance can be misused and these articles feast on that.
-In fact, inheritance can be easily misused especially when the "all children are parent" constraint is not followed.
+In fact, inheritance can be easily misused especially when the "*all children are parent*" constraint is not followed.
 Furthermore, inheritance binds classes together, making the class hierarchy more brittle to change.
 Adding functionality to a parent class will affect all children and that can be dangerous.

 Let see an extreme example.
 Say we have a `Shape` class, that defines two abstract methods, `calculateArea()` and `calculatePerimeter()`.
 All shapes have an area and perimeter and that's great.
 Then we create `Circle`, `Rectangle` and other shapes and make them all inherit from the `Shape` class.
 Now say we add a new method, called `calculateCircumference()`, to the `Shape` class.
 That would force the rectangular shapes to also have a circumference, which is not the case.

 Take for example serialisation (another Java API which did not withstand the test of time).
-If the parent class in a class hierarchy is made [`Serializable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/Serializable.html), then all subclasses become serializable.
+If the parent class, in a class hierarchy, is made [`Serializable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/Serializable.html), then all subclasses will become serializable.
 This is not something to take lightly as it may have serious consequences.
-Even [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) talks about the issues of serialisation and suggested other approaches in [Item 85: Prefer alternatives to Java serialization](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch12.xhtml#lev85)
+Even [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) talks about the issues of serialisation and suggested other approaches in [Item 85: Prefer alternatives to Java serialization](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch12.xhtml#lev85).

 ## Abstraction